 In response to a protection operation the Micro-generator shall be automatically disconnected from the DNO’s Distribution Network.
 This disconnection shall be achieved by the separation of mechanical contacts or alternatively by the operation of a suitably rated solid state switching device.
 Where a solid state switching device is used to afford disconnection of the Micro-generator, the switching device shall incorporate fail safe monitoring to check the voltage level at its output stage.
 In the event that the solid state switching device fails to disconnect the Micro-generator, the voltage on the output side of the switching device shall be reduced to a value below 50 V within 0.5 s of the protection and trip delay timer operation.

+The Interface Protection shall function correctly, ie operate within the required tolerance range as given in paragraph 10.1.4, across the expected range of ambient operating temperatures and other environmental factors.

 Where a common protection system is used to provide the protection function for multiple Micro-generators the complete installation cannot be considered to comprise Fully Type Tested Micro-generators if the protection and connections are made up on site and so cannot be factory tested or Fully Type Tested.
 In accordance with Annex A1 or Annex A2 if the units or Micro-generators are specifically designed with plugs and sockets to be interconnected on site, then provided the assembly passes the function tests required in Appendix 3 Form C, the Micro-generator(s) can retain Fully Type Tested status.

 Once the Micro-generator has been installed and commissioned the protection settings shall only be altered following written agreement between the DNO and the Customer or their agent.